SCCF 2023 – 2024 GRANT RECIPIENTS

 ICS is a social service organization whose mission is to help people achieve stable, healthy and independent lives.
 ICS programs and services meet essential needs for some of the most vulnerable in our community.
 They provide children of low-income families the opportunity to gain access to educational support and enrichment activities that would otherwise be unattainable.

-Focus of the 2023 Grant: Youth Enrichment Services Program (YES)
+Focus of the 2024 Grant: Youth Enrichment Support (YES)

-ICS is seeking funding to provide children of very low-income ICS parents with access to academic tutoring, technology and after school enrichment programs to help students improve academically so they are on track for graduation.
-Parents and caregivers apply for support from the YES program, which will then provide services for tutoring, technology or extra curricular activities.
+ICS is again seeking funding to provide children of very low-income ICS parents with access to academic tutoring, technology and after school enrichment programs to help students improve academically so they are on track for graduation.
+Parents and caregivers apply for support from the YES program, which will then provide services for tutoring, technology or extra-curricular activities.

 MEASURABLE OUTCOMES

 ICS utilizes the Self-Sufficiency Matrix to gauge a child’s involvement in academic support activities.
 The matrix is utilized as an annual pre and post assessment.
-ICS is also working with Social Venture Partners to develop an assessment tool that will measure increased school attendance, participation and overall academic success.
+ICS is also working with the Aspen Institute to develop an assessment tool that will measure increased school attendance, participation and overall academic success.

 WEBSITE